Julius Caesar and Ancient Rome

 tudents learn to recognize, explicate and appreciate Shakespeare’s complex figurative language by using a 4-step explication method that satisfies Common Core Standards and serves as a rigorous mental aerobics for students that will dramatically upgrade their reading skills.
 Also, students learn to explore and recognize the relevance and universality of Shakespeare’s psychological insights and similar insights made by the real Julius Caesar in his Civil War by linking them resonantly to their own lives.

-Latin Poetry: Virgil, Horace & Ovid
+Roman Poetry Lesson: Virgil, Horace & Ovid

 The poetry excerpts we’ve selected paint a vivid picture of Roman social life, providing students with a rich context for Shakespeare’s tragedy and helping them to better understand and appreciate the power struggles in Julius Caesar and their political fallout.